digital-asset/daml-katacoda/getting-started/build-and-run/4_start_ledger.md

 Now that our backend and UI are built we can run the app in two steps.
-The first is to start the DAML Ledger in another terminal.
+The first is to start the DAML ledger in another terminal.

 ```
 cd create-daml-app